cannatag/ldap3/docs/manual/source/abstraction.rst

 To retrieve some matching entries from a search operation the cursor:

-- match_dn(text): returns a list of entries where the specified text is found in the dn.
+- match_dn(dn): returns a list of entries where the specified text is found in the dn.
 The match is case insensitive

-- match(attributes, text): returns a list of entries where the specified text is found in one of the attribute values.
+- match(attributes, value): returns a list of entries where the specified text is found in one of the attribute values.
   The match is case insensitive and checks for single and multi-valued attributes.
 The ``attributes`` parameter can be an attribute name or a list of attribute names

 Example::